chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 	The rectangle is set with ``Rectangle(1) = {-5, -5, 0, 20, 10, 0};`` and the circle with ``Disk(2) = {0, 0, 0, 1, 1};``.

 .. tip::
-	The ``Disk`` and ``Rectangle`` are already considered as surfaces in gmsh, so no need to pass from points, to curves and then surfaces.
+	The ``Disk`` and ``Rectangle`` are already considered as surfaces in gmsh, there is therefore no need to pass from points, to curves and then surfaces.

 3. Remove the disk surface from the rectangular domain, with OpenCASCADE boolean operation, either via the GUI (``Geometry > Elementary entities > Boolean``) or the code: